learn-co-curriculum/objc-StickCore/README.md

 4) Rotate it randomly so that each time you load up the view it is at a different rotation.
 Make sure it is basically upright still though!)

-5) Make many overlapping stick figures over your view!
+5) Make many overlapping stick figures over your view and add a button to make them refresh all of their random qualities.

 6) Make all stick figures have a shadow.
 Make sure the shadows do not overlap any of the smiley faces you create.